awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 "Not found :("
 {% endhighlight %}

-The different cases must be handled explicitly.
+The different cases must be handled explicitly, forcing the programmer to think about both of them.

 #### Empty interfaces everywhere